apache/lucene-solr/solr/docker/Docker-FAQ.md

 Can I run ZooKeeper and Solr clusters under Docker?
 ---------------------------------------------------

-At the network level the ZooKeeper nodes need to be able to talk to eachother, and the Solr nodes need to be able to talk to the ZooKeeper nodes and to each other.
+At the network level the ZooKeeper nodes need to be able to talk to each other, and the Solr nodes need to be able to talk to the ZooKeeper nodes and to each other.
 At the application level, different nodes need to be able to identify and locate each other.
 In ZooKeeper that is done with a configuration file that lists hostnames or IP addresses for each node.